bokkypoobah/TokenReportCrowdsaleContractAudit/code-review/Token.md

         return false;
     }

+    // BK NOTE - There is a payload size check with >=
+    // BK NOTE - 0 values are not allowed
+    // BK NOTE - This function will return false instead of throwing
+    // BK Ok
     function transferFrom(address _from, address _to, uint _value) onlyPayloadSize(3) notPaused returns (bool success) {
+        // BK Ok
         if (controller.transferFrom(msg.sender, _from, _to, _value)) {
+            // BK Ok - Log event
             Transfer(_from, _to, _value);
+            // BK Ok
             return true;
         }
+        // BK Ok
         return false;
     }

-    function approve(address _spender, uint _value) onlyPayloadSize(2) notPaused returns (bool success) {
+    // BK NOTE - There is a payload size check with >= function approve(address _spender, uint _value) onlyPayloadSize(2) notPaused returns (bool success) {
         // promote safe user behavior
         if (controller.approve(msg.sender, _spender, _value)) {